NeurodataWithoutBorders/pynwb/docs/source/make_a_release.rst

 Publish release on PyPI: Step-by-step
 -------------------------------------

-1. Make sure that all CI tests are passing on `GitHub Actions`_.
+1. Make sure that all CI tests are passing on :pynwb:`GitHub Actions <actions>`.

 2. List all tags sorted by version.